Wakaf Bharu railway station

-Wakaf Bharu railway station is a Malaysian railway station at and the town of Wakaf Bharu, Tumpat, Kelantan.
-It is commonly used to access the nearby city of Kota Bharu, state capital of Kelantan.
+Wakaf Bharu railway station is a Malaysian railway station located at and named after the town of Wakaf Bharu in the Tumpat District of the state of Kelantan.
+It is commonly used to access the nearby town of Kota Bharu, the state capital of Kelantan.

-The station has two platforms, with one operational, and includes facilities like toilets and shops.
+The station has two platforms, with only one being operational, and includes facilities like toilets and shops.